BallFootball Chess

 The quarterback can throw to any square; other pieces throw only in the directions they can move.
 A throw directly to a piece is caught unless the opponent tackles the receiver.
 Throws to empty squares can be intercepted.
 If nobody catches the ball it's incomplete (or a fumble if thrown backward).

 Carry the ball into the opponent's end zone for a touchdown worth seven points.
 Tackling your opponent in their own end zone earns a safety for two points.
-Each drive lasts four downs to move ten yards before possession changes.
+Successfully advance ten yards to earn a first down and reset your four downs.

 Just like football there are offsides, false starts and illegal forward passes.
 Most minor penalties cost five yards, while holding is ten.
 After a penalty you may choose to accept the yardage or decline it if the play worked in your favor.